Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

   The editing toolbar is displayed.

 2. Click the [EXPORT] button.
-  A confirmation window is displayed with the notice "...*.
+  A confirmation window is displayed with the following notice is displayed: **One or more of the selected dispatch notes are not waiting for transfer!
+Exporting might produce errors in automated processes.
+Are you sure?*.

     > [Info] The [EXPORT] button should only be used in exceptional cases.
 Since the related workflow process would display an error, it is highly recommended to address this issue in the *Workflows* module, see [Retry a single process action](../../ActindoWorkFlow/Troubleshooting/01_RetryProcessAction.md#retry-a-single-process-action).

 [comment]: <> (Unsicher.
 Wie kann man das Problem über Workflows lösen?
 Gibt es ein Action vorher, die man wieder anstoßen kann?)

 3. Click the [OK] button in the confirmation window.
-  The dispatch note has been reexported.
+  An additional confirmation window notice is displayed.

+4. Click the [EXPORT] button if you are sure you want to export the dispatch note again.